agraef/midizap/README.md

     cp /etc/midizaprc ~/.midizaprc

-The ~/.midizaprc file, if it exists, takes priority over /etc/midizaprc, so it becomes your personal midizap configuration.
-You can edit this file as you see fit, in order to customize existing or add your own application configurations for the MIDI controller that you have.
-(If you create any new configurations which might be useful to other users of this program, please consider submitting them so that they can be included in future releases.)
+The ~/.midizaprc file, if it exists, takes priority over /etc/midizaprc, so it becomes your personal default midizap configuration.
+You can edit this file as you see fit, in order to customize existing or add your own application configurations, adjust the bindings for the MIDI controllers that you have, etc. (If you create any new configurations which might be useful to other users of this program, please consider submitting them so that they can be included in future releases.)

+It is also possible to specify the configuration file to be used, by invoking midizap with the `-r` option on the command line, e.g.: `midizap -r myconfig.midizaprc`.
+This is often used with more specialized configurations dealing with specific applications or MIDI controllers.

 **NOTE:** The program automatically reloads the midizaprc file whenever it notices that the file has been changed.
 Thus you can edit the file while the program keeps running, and have the changes take effect immediately without having to restart the program.
 When working on new translations, you may want to run the program in a terminal, and employ some or all of the debugging options explained below to see exactly how your translations are being processed.

 ## Basic Usage

 The midizap program is a command line application, so you typically run it from the terminal, but of course it is also possible to invoke it from your desktop environment's startup files once you've set up everything to your liking.

+Try `midizap -h` for a brief summary of the available options with which the program can be invoked.

 midizap uses [Jack][] for doing all its MIDI input and output, so you need to be able to run Jack and connect the Jack MIDI inputs and outputs of the program.
 While it's possible to do all of that from the command line as well, we recommend using a Jack front-end and patchbay program like [QjackCtl][] to manage Jack and to set up the MIDI connections.
 In QJackCtl's setup, make sure that you have selected `seq` as the MIDI driver.
 This exposes the ALSA sequencer ports of your MIDI hardware and other non-Jack ALSA MIDI applications as Jack MIDI ports, so that they can easily be connected using QjackCtl.